gcallah/work/chaps/stein.md

-For Stein, women could exercise freedom in their work by discerning the vocation that suits their personalities and talents, whether that vocation is in married or unmarried life or in an array of professions.
+For Stein, women could exercise freedom in their work by discerning the vocation that suits their personalities and talents, whether that vocation is in married or unmarried life or in any of an array of professions.
 Stein, however, consistently encourages women to operate in their vocations with reference to their feminine nature as well as individuality.
 This means that the freedom available to women in shaping their work is demarcated, bound to the qualities of the companion and mother.
 A woman is free to choose her work, but a woman ought to be